 And like a little pumpkin had swollen my foot

 Without pain, I could not move a foot.

-These four stanzas occur in the poem “A Homonym Poem” by Shankaran Kutty.
-She has played with row, saw, rock as well as sink in the first two stanzas, using both versions of the homonyms that the readers perfectly understand what Kutty means.
-Similarly, she continues with it in the next two stanzas with different uses of lead, fall, tear, and foot which have the same spellings and same sounds.
+The poet has played with the following words: row, saw, and rock, as well as sink in the first two stanzas, using both versions of the homonyms so that the readers perfectly understand what the poet means.
+Similarly, the next two stanzas with different uses of lead, fall, tear, and foot have the same spellings and same sounds.